Aleksandr175/warships/docs/ExpeditionProcess.md

 ### Future Updates

 - we can found something in expedition, like some boosters
     - for attack, health, speed
+- different coefficient for capacity (small 25%/medium 50%/large 100%)